FortniteFevers/AutoLeak/README.md

-# AutoLeak 1.3.4 Beta
+# AutoLeak 1.3.5
-> Please note that this version may have bugs.

 A program made by [Fevers](https://twitter.com/itsfevers__) and [Thomas Keig](https://twitter.com/thomaskeig_).

-# Whats new in 1.3.4 Beta?
+# Whats new in 1.3.5 Beta?
-- Checking for Item Shop
-- Checking for Shop Sections
+- Added Shop Sections command!
+Connect it to your Twitter, and you are able to check for Shop Sections!
+- Added a command where you can grab cosmetics for a specific pak number!
 - A lot of bug fixes

+### Versio Bugs:
+- When merging cosmetics from a specific pak, if the number of items merged is equal to "5", it will not work for some reason.

 AutoLeak is a utility to generate all of the latest leaks in Fortnite, with some bonus features as well.